About Me

 This gets hard when it comes to current social issues, but I think there is a way forward to be found.
 Not everyone will be happy all of the time, but in all of this where is civility?
 If we can't talk to one another, if we can't get beyond our pain to a place of healing, how do we grow as a diverse society?
 Everything fails when we fight.
 United we stand, divided we fall.
 The Tempter comes in our attachments.
 The Quaker message is not to pay attention to it, but to turn to the Light.
 When in darkness, when hurting, stuck in a habit or hung up about something, we can get so caught up in it that it comes to define us.
 Jesus was sent to preach the good news to poor people (Luke 4:18) and he told us to do as he did.
 Do we want to be healed or at least come to peace with what ails us?
 Do we want grace to overcome that which separates us?
 Or do we want to be caught up in it?

 I don't expect Christians to take down the 10 commandments or to stop putting up Christmas trees.
 I don't expect Evangelicals to stop trying to convince me their way of believing is the right way.
 I don't expect everyone to accept me as a gay man.
 I don't expect everyone to like me.
 I don't even expect respect though it would be nice.
 What I do want is safety and the same rights as everyone else.
 As far as my HHH's go, I've come to realize I do not want to be defined by them.
 I do appreciate my Quaker and professional communities who have walked that tight rope to support me when hurting and down, but not to cosign it.
 What I don't want is for each aspect of what makes me me to become the focal point of my life because someone is coming after me because of them.
-I don't want to be solely defined by my short comings, character defects, illnesses either.
-Instead look for that of God in me, see me as a complex man with conflicting traits and aspects.
-See me as someone growing in the Light, who, because of or in spite of what makes me me, is worthy of the right to life, liberty and the pursuit of happiness with the God of my understanding.
+I don't want to be solely defined by my short comings, character defects, or my illnesses either.
+Instead, look for that of God in me, see me as a complex man with conflicting traits and aspects.
+See me as someone growing in the Light, who, because of, or in spite of what makes me me, is worthy of the right to life, liberty and the pursuit of happiness with the God of my understanding.

 I have some queries to consider: